 The first step was to dig into the reason she had a tendency to create so much chaos.
 It turns out that making drama around her projects made her feel valued – and she displayed this by creating tight deadlines, positioning herself as an expert in nearly every situation, and reiterating how important it was to have her involved in nearly every aspect of her projects.

 Here are three questions that will help you determine your value.

 For those of you who work for large companies, the answer is yes.
 No doubt about it.
 The impact that you’re trying to make, however, is that you leave a positive lasting impression.
-Putting systems in place to not only help you do your job, but help others who need to step into your shoes in your absence, goes a long way to making sure you leave a lasting legacy as a problem solver.
+Putting systems in place to not only help you do your job, but also help others who need to step into your shoes in your absence goes a long way to making sure you leave a lasting legacy as a problem solver.

-On the other hand, for those of you who have given blood, sweat and tears to grow your own business, this question is a little tougher.
+On the other hand, for those of you who have given blood, sweat, and tears to grow your own business, this question is a little tougher.
 Understanding how you want your business to exist in the market helps to get perspective on the level of involvement you have in day-to-day decision-making.
-If you believe the business is an extension of you and it would cease to exist without your regular input, be prepared for it to struggle once you’re absent.
+If you believe the business is an extension of you and it would cease to exist without you, then be prepared for it to struggle once you’re absent.
 An extended absence could be anything from a sudden illness to a family emergency, or even a retirement – because many times the retirement doesn’t stick.
 Taking the time to evaluate how your business will survive without you, even with a short-term absence, can go a long way in making sure that it can weather any situation that comes up.

-My client realized that if he continued to let his manager create so much drama around important projects, his statistics would take a hit, as well, and he didn’t want to lose the momentum he had built while she was gone.
-In the end, he moved her to a position focused on evaluating data that had little interaction and dependence on other people.
-This helped her adjust to returning to work after her extended absence and allowed him to slowly reintroduce the bigger projects when she was better able to handle the workload.
+My client realized that if he continued to let his manager disrupt important projects, his statistics would take a hit and he didn’t want to lose that momentum.
+In the end, he moved her to a position focused on evaluating data.
+It had little interaction and dependence on other people.
+This helped her adjust to returning to work after her extended absence.
+He then slowly reintroduce projects when she was better able to handle the workload.